awsdocs/aws-cdk-guide/v2/migrating-v2.md

 ### Updating feature flags<a name="migrating-v2-v1-upgrade-cdk-json"></a>

-Remove all v1 feature flags from `cdk.json`, as these are all active by default in AWS CDK v2\.
+Remove the following v1 feature flags from `cdk.json` if they exist, as these are all active by default in AWS CDK v2\.
+If their old effect is important for your infrastructure, you will need to make source code changes\.
+See [the list of flags on GitHub](https://github.com/aws/aws-cdk/blob/main/packages/%40aws-cdk/cx-api/FEATURE_FLAGS.md) for more information\.
++ `@aws-cdk/core:enableStackNameDuplicates`
++ `aws-cdk:enableDiffNoFail`
++ `@aws-cdk/aws-ecr-assets:dockerIgnoreSupport`
++ `@aws-cdk/aws-secretsmanager:parseOwnedSecretName`
++ `@aws-cdk/aws-kms:defaultKeyPolicies`
++ `@aws-cdk/aws-s3:grantWriteWithoutAcl`
++ `@aws-cdk/aws-efs:defaultEncryptionAtRest`

-A handful of v1 feature flags can be set to `false` in order to revert to specific AWS CDK v1 behaviors; see [Disabling features with flags](featureflags.md#featureflags_disabling) for a complete list\.
-Use the `cdk diff` command to inspect the changes to your synthesized template to see if any of these flags are needed\.
+A handful of v1 feature flags can be set to `false` in order to revert to specific AWS CDK v1 behaviors; see [Reverting to v1 behavior](featureflags.md#featureflags_disabling) or the list on GitHub for a complete reference\.

+For both types of flags, use the `cdk diff` command to inspect the changes to your synthesized template to see if the changes to any of these flags affect your infrastructure\.

 ### CDK Toolkit compatibility<a name="work-with-cdk-v2-cli"></a>